 The Resort at Glade Springs has proven an excellent setting for Fright Nights, which has grown into one of the largest haunted-house venues in West Virginia, Long said.

 "This is definitely the biggest project I've ever worked on," she said.

-The resort and hotel are set in the midst of a 4,100-acre property near the New River Gorge National River and include three championship 18-hole golf courses, an indoor leisure center, a full-service spa and salon, and world-class fly fishing, boating, and miles of hiking and biking trails.
+The resort and hotel are set in the midst of a 4,100-acre property near the New River Gorge National Park and Preserve and include three championship 18-hole golf courses, an indoor leisure center, a full-service spa and salon, and world-class fly fishing, boating, and miles of hiking and biking trails.